 Peer support and 12-Step groups can be highly beneficial during recovery to aid in relapse prevention.
-The Journal of Addictive Disorderspublishes that people actively participating in Alcoholics Anonymous (AA), a self-help 12-Step program, were more likely to remain abstinent over those who did not.
+The Journal of Addictive Disorders indicates that people actively participating in Alcoholics Anonymous (AA)—a mutual support, 12-Step program—were more likely to remain abstinent than those who did not.5

 A relapse prevention plan can serve as a way to improve all aspects of life and hold yourself accountable.
 Refer back to the plan often to remind yourself why you are doing this and how to keep it up.
 The plan may change with time and as you identify new or different areas of your life that you may wish to focus on.

-Below is a sample of a relapse prevention plan that can serve as a guideline when writing your own.
+Below is a sample of a relapse prevention plan that can serve as a guideline when writing your own recovery care plan.